TIT8/BLE-sensor_PDM-microphone/README.md

 A [Python script](https://github.com/TIT8/BLE-sensor_PDM-microphone/tree/master/python_receiver) is employed to receive and process the samples, generating an audio file, interfacing with [***Wit.AI***](https://wit.ai/), and controlling the bedroom light as demonstrated in a [previous project](https://github.com/TIT8/shelly_esp32_button_espidf) upon detection of specific keywords.

+## References

-[Here](https://dumblebots.com/2020/04/06/programming-with-mbed-on-arduino/) you can find my starting reference for using Mbed OS with Arduino.
+[Here](https://dumblebots.com/2020/04/06/programming-with-mbed-on-arduino/), you can find my initial reference for using Mbed OS with Arduino, and [here](https://forums.mbed.com/t/audio-input-isnt-working-correctly/23024) is the forum where you can ask questions (this link will actually take you to an issue that I found interesting to illustrate the simplicity of Mbed OS).

 ### Requirements